MonkWho/pfatt/README.md

     scp bin/pfatt.sh root@pfsense:/root/bin/
     ssh root@pfsense chmod +x /root/bin/pfatt.sh
     ```

-    **NOTE:** If you have the 5268AC, you'll also need to install `pfatt-5268AC-startup.sh` and `pfatt-5268.sh`.
-The scripts monitor your connection and disable or enable the EAP bridging as needed.
-It's a hacky workaround, but it enables you to keep your 5268AC connected, avoid EAP-Logoffs and survive reboots.
-Consider changing the `PING_HOST` in `pfatt-5268AC.sh` to a reliable host.
-Then perform these additional steps to install:
+3. Upload your extracted certs (see Extracting Certificates) to /conf/pfatt/wpa.
+You should have three files in the wpa directory as such.
+You may also need to match the permissions.
       ```
-    scp bin/pfatt-5268AC-startup.sh root@pfsense:/usr/local/etc/rc.d/pfatt-5268AC-startup.sh
-    scp bin/pfatt-5268AC.sh root@pfsense:/root/bin/
-    ssh root@pfsense chmod +x /usr/local/etc/rc.d/pfatt-5268AC-startup.sh /root/bin/pfatt-5268AC.sh
+      [2.4.4-RELEASE][root@pfsense.knox.lan]/conf/pfatt/wpa: ls -al
+      total 19
+      drwxr-xr-x  2 root  wheel     5 Jan 10 16:32 .
+      drwxr-xr-x  4 root  wheel     5 Jan 10 16:33 ..
+      -rw-------  1 root  wheel  5150 Jan 10 16:32 ca.pem
+      -rw-------  1 root  wheel  1123 Jan 10 16:32 client.pem
+      -rw-------  1 root  wheel   887 Jan 10 16:32 private.pem
       ```

-3. To start pfatt.sh script at the beginning of the boot process pfSense team recomments you use a package called shellcmd.
+4. To start pfatt.sh script at the beginning of the boot process pfSense team recomments you use a package called shellcmd.
 Use pfSense package installer to find and install it.
 Once you have shellcmd package installed you can find it in Services > Shellcmd.
 Now add a new command and fill it up accordingly (make sure to select earlyshellcmd from a dropdown):
     ```
     Command: /root/bin/pfatt.sh
     Shellcmd Type: earlyshellcmd